emiryuksel/DiscordRPCManager/README.md

 ---

-## 🚀 Live Demo
+## 🚀 How To Install

 > [Download DiscordRPCManager.zip](https://github.com/emiryuksel/DiscordRPCManager/releases/download/v1.0.0/DiscordRPCManager-v1.0.0.zip)

-Download and unzip, then double-click **DiscordRPCManager.exe** to run.
+- Download and unzip, then double-click **DiscordRPCManager.exe** to run.
-Make sure Discord is open.
-Enter your settings, then start. ings, then start.
+- Make sure Discord is open.
+Enter your settings, then start.

 ---